Have you ever thought about how we are able to hear high and low tones?

 Find out which parts of the sound activate which area in the inner ear.

-Note that we are not trying to simulate the sound of a cochlear implant here, but to show which areas of the cochlea need to be stimulated.
+Note that we are not trying to simulate the sound of a cochlear implant here, but to show which areas of the cochlea need to are stimulated naturally.